Concurrent Object Regression: Data illustrations

 We further look into the out-of-sample prediction performance of the two methods for the AD subjects and CN subjects separately.
 For this, we first randomly split the dataset into a training set with sample size $n_{\text{train}}$ and a test set with the remaining $n_{\text{test}}$ subjects.
 We then take the fitted objects obtained from the training set, and predict the responses in the test set using the covariates present in the test set.
 As a measure of the efficacy of the fitted model, we compute root mean squared prediction error as

-where$Y^{\text{test}}_{il}$ and $\hat{l}_\oplus(X_{il},T_{il})$ denote, respectively, the $i^{\text{th}}$ actual and predicted responses in the test set, evaluated at age $T_{il}$ and total cognitive score $X_{il}$.
-We repeat this process $1000$ times, and compute RMPE for each split for the AD and CN subjects separately (See Table \ref{Tab:rmpe}).
+where $Y^{\text{test}}_{il}$ and $\hat{l}_\oplus(X_{il},T_{il})$ denote, respectively, the $i^{\text{th}}$ actual and predicted responses in the test set, evaluated at age $T_{il}$ and total cognitive score $X_{il}$.
+We repeat this process $1000$ times, and compute RMPE for each split for the AD and CN subjects separately (See Table~\ref{Tab:rmpe}).

 We observe that the out-of-sample predictions errors are quite low for both the AD and CN subjects.
 In fact they are in the ballpark of the in-sample-prediction error, calculated as the average distance between the observed training sample and the predicted objects based on the covariates in the training sets, which supports the proposed CORE models.
-The Nonparametric model shows a better predictive performance than the Partially Global CORE.
+The nonparametric model shows a better predictive performance than the partially global CORE.

 To confirm the group differences in the time-varying structure of the correlation matrices we further conduct a permutation test.
-To test the null hypothesis that, for varying age and total cognitive score values, the AD and CN subjects have the same conditional correlation matrix objects, we use the test statistic
+To test the null hypothesis that, for varying age and total cognitive score values, the AD and CN subjects have the same conditional correlation matrix objects, we use the heuristic test statistic, measuring the average discrepancy of the fit for the AD and CN groups as